MattScarthSaunders/auto-form-test/README.md

 # Job Application Scraper Service

+## Disclaimer

+This project as of right now was very rapidly developed as a proof-of-concept, it was mostly 'vibe-coded' and should not be trusted to do anything good.
+I haven't tested it thoroughly, I haven't checked the code particularly, and I won't maintain it in it's current state.
+Use it at your own risk.

+---

-A Node.js service that uses Puppeteer to interact with job application pages, harvest HTML content, and send it to a specified API endpoint.
+A Node.js service that uses Puppeteer to interact with job application pages, harvest HTML content, and stores form data locally.

 ## Features